 3. Nike Flyease

-Nike created a sneaker line called Nike Flyease that was inspired by a young man with cerebral palsy.
+Nike created a sneaker line, Nike Flyease, inspired by a young man with cerebral palsy.

 The Flyease line is designed to be easy to get on and off with one hand.
-That allows people with disabilities to independently put on and take off their shoes.
+That allows people with disabilities to put on and take off their shoes independently.

-Several brands have introduced hands-free, step-in shoes that make it easy to put shoes on without needing to bend over or tie laces.
+Several brands have introduced hands-free, step-in shoes that make it easy to put on shoes without bending over or tying laces.
 They’re available in a variety of styles and colors.

 5. Zappos Adaptive